ctm/moves-still-count/README.md

 so.
 I've changed some of the sleep durations between passes.
 There really shouldn't be any "long" sleeps, but there are due to my laziness.
-For example, when a GPX file is downloaded, moves-still-count should just wait for the file to be created and to end with &lt;/html> instead of sleeping some number of seconds.
+For example, when a GPX file is downloaded, retrieve-moves should just wait for the file to be created and to end with &lt;/html> instead of sleeping some number of seconds.

 Additionally, this code is slow since it uses glob each time it's